jaybxyz/MultiThreadExample/README.md

 #9 Button: STOP ALL

-Clone it and check it out.
+**Clone it and check it out!
+I hope this helps you to know how to use threads in Android**

 ## LICENSE